casinocoin/app-csc/README.md

 # CSC Wallet App for Ledger Nano S and Ledger Nano X

 ## Introduction
-This repository contains the source code for the XRP wallet app that makes it possible to securely store CSC and assets issued on the CSC Ledger using Ledger Nano S and Ledger Nano X devices.
+This repository contains the source code for the CSC wallet app that makes it possible to securely store CSC and assets(tokens) issued on the CSC Ledger using Ledger Nano S and Ledger Nano X devices.

 To add Ledger Nano S and Ledger Nano X support in your application, please see the NPM package [casinocoin-ledger-demo-app](https://github.com/casinocoin/casinocoin-ledger-demo-app)